-Option Description Matrix (default setting) The camera uses a wide area of the screen for metering.
+Option Description Matrix (default setting) The camera uses a wide area of the screen for mete Recommended for typical shooting.
+The camera uses a wide area of the screen for metering.
 Recommended for typical shooting.
-Center-weighted The camera meters the entire frame but assigns greatest weight to the subject in the center of the frame.
+0 Center-weighted The camera meters the entire frame but assigns greatest weight to the subject in the center of the frame.
 The classic metering for portraits; it preserves background details while letting lighting conditions in the center of the frame determine exposure. • Spot The camera meters the area shown by the circle in the center of the frame.
 This can be used when the subject is much lighter or darker than the background.
 Ensure that the subject is within the area shown by the circle when shooting.

-^{} To set focus and exposure for off-center subjects, change AF area mode to manual and set the focus area to the center of the frame, and then use focus lock (□83).
+\ To set focus and exposure for off-center subjects, change AF area mode to manual and set the focus area to the center of the frame, and then use focus lock (\$\overlime{179}\$).